 - Under watering – Solution: Never allow the soil to dry out completely.
 Consistent under watering can weaken or kill seedlings.
 Water your dried out seedlings immediately.
 Severely dehydrated seedlings may not recover.

-- Spider mites – Solution: Spider mites can kill seedlings very quickly, so it’s important to act fast!
+- Spider mites – Solution: These tiny mites can kill seedlings very quickly, so it’s important to act fast!
 Increase the humidity level around your seedlings by misting them or putting them into an indoor greenhouse.
 You can also use neem oil or insecticidal soap to help get rid of bugs on seedlings (be sure to test it on one seedling first before spraying them all).

 - Chemical fertilizer burn – Solution: Rather than using a chemical fertilizer, which can cause severe damage to seedlings, use an organic one instead.
 I recommend either using compost tea, liquid fish and seaweed, or an organic seedling fertilizer.